OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/intro.md

 Consider a scenario with two servers configured in the environment, in which both are part of the default deployment zone:

-* One server on a DMZ network, to be accessed by external users connected to the Internet
+* One server on a DMZ network, to be accessed by external end-users connected to the Internet
-* One internal server, to be accessed by internal users
+* One internal server, to be accessed by internal end-users

-You wish to deploy a web application and make it available to internal users only.
+You wish to deploy a web application and make it available to internal end-users only.
 By default, your web application is deployed to the default deployment zone; however, this would make it available in all servers, both the internal and the public-facing one in the DMZ network.

 To change the configuration of the web application so that it is only deployed to the internal server, do the following: